Messi’s Argentina beats Brazil 1-0, wins Copa America title

 Messi's performance in the final was not as impressive as in previous matches of the tournament, during which he scored four goals and had five assists.
 He had a clear opportunity in the 88th minute, tried to dribble Ederson, but the Brazilian goalkeeper stopped him.

+“I can't cry yet,” Di Maria said after the match.
+“We dreamed of getting this, and we fought.
+Many people criticized us and asked us not to come back (to the national team).”

-The title, however, provides the superstar some relief after all the questions throughout his career on his effectiveness playing for the national team.
+The title, however, provides Messi some relief after all the questions throughout his career on his effectiveness playing for the national team.

 The South American trophy is a relief for Argentina, which won its last major title when Messi was only 6 years old.
-Saturday's victory in Rio gave the team its 15th Copa America title, equaling Uruguay's total.
+Saturday's victory in Rio gave the team its 15th Copa America title, this time unbeaten, equaling Uruguay's total.
 Brazil has won the South American title nine times.

+“If we achieved something, it was by making things natural.
+It is above all about transparency, one enters the other leaves.
+No one has a safe place," said Argentina coach Scaloni. :"I hope fans enjoy this.
+They wanted to win it as much as us, they felt identification with this team, which may play well or badly, but never gives up.”

+Messi, who has several titles with Barcelona, had reached the final of Copa America three times and lost all of them in 2007, 2015 and 2016.
+Now, he will have good memories at the Maracana, where Argentina lost the 2014 World Cup final to Germany.

 Comments